MIC-DKFZ/TractSeg/Readme.md

 The tool works very good for HCP style data.
 For other MRI datasets it also works but results will have lower quality due to the domain gap.

-TractSeg is the code for the paper [Direct White Matter Bundle Segmentation using Stacked U-Nets](https://arxiv.org/abs/1703.02036) with further improvements (e.g. extract all bundles in one run).
+TractSeg is the code for the paper [TractSeg - Fast and accurate white matter tract segmentation](https://arxiv.org/abs/1805.07103).
 Please cite the paper if you use it.

 [![Build Status](https://travis-ci.org/MIC-DKFZ/TractSeg.svg?branch=master)](https://travis-ci.org/MIC-DKFZ/TractSeg)